This post may contain affiliate links.

 Step One: Cut the Newspaper into Wide Strips

-You’ll want strips of newspaper, cut whichever way is longest, that are about 2-3 inches wider than the jar you are using, laid on its side.
-Cut the whole paper into strips then stack those strips on top of each other to make assembly easy!
+You’ll want strips of newspaper, cut whichever way is longest, about 2-3 inches wider than the jar you use, laid on its side.
+Cut the whole paper into strips, then stack those strips on top of each other to make assembly easy!

 Step Two: Roll Newspaper Strips around your Jar